-Last Generations Day, over 300 grandparents and special friends gathered at Rashi to share an afternoon highlighted by a delightful luncheon, meaningful classroom visits, and two joyful Kabbalat Shabbat services.
+More than 300 grandparents and special friends gathered at Rashi on Friday, October 25 to share an afternoon highlighted by a luncheon, meaningful classroom visits with students, and joyful Kabbalat Shabbat services.

-Upon their arrival, guests were greeted by Middle School Ambassadors and then enjoyed a delicious luncheon in the gymnasium-turned Chadar Ochel where Interim Head of School Bud Lichtenstein delivered a warm welcome.
-Following a few words from Rabbi Jodi Seewald Smith, Rashi's second graders helped say the motzi (prayer before eating).
+Upon their arrival, guests were greeted by Middle School Ambassadors and then enjoyed a luncheon where Head of School Adam W. Fischer delivered a warm welcome.

-And, as we do on every Friday afternoon, students and their visitors enjoyed a slice of challah and attended Kabbalat Shabbat services to wrap up the week.
-In our Lower School Kabbalat Shabbat, our guests were treated to a Shabbat Showcase: a dance routine by Kesem Katan!
+And, as we do on every Friday afternoon, students and their visitors attended Kabbalat Shabbat services.
+In our Lower School Kabbalat Shabbat, our guests were treated a dance performance routine by our Israeli dance troop, Kesem Katan!